Abelianization and fixed point properties of units in integral group rings

-We start by proving that the size of $\mathcal{U}(\mathbb{Z}G)^{ab}$, restricts the size of the center.
+We start by proving that the size of $\mathcal{U}(\mathbb{Z}G)^{ab}$ restricts the size of the center.
 More generally the following is true.
-The rank of a finitely generated abelian group $A$ is the rank of its free part and is denoted by $\mbox{rk}(A)$.
+As before the rank of a finitely generated abelian group $A$ means the rank of its free part and will be denoted by $\rank_{\Z}$.

 \begin{proposition} Let $\mathcal{O}$ be an order in a finite dimensional semisimple $\mathbb{Q}$-algebra $A$.
 Then